AntumMT/game-antum/mods/mobiles/general/mobs_animal/readme.md

 These little guys can be found in glacier biomes on top of snow and have the ability to swim if they fall into water.

 ---
+### Panda
+These monochrome cuties spawn in Ethereal's bamboo biome and can be tamed with bamboo stalks :)  Remember they have claws though.

+---
-*Note: After breeding animals need to rest for 4 minutes, baby animals take 4 minutes to grow up and feeding them helps them grow quicker...*
+*Note: After breeding, animals need to rest for 4 minutes and baby animals take 4 minutes to grow up, also feeding them helps them grow quicker...*

-#### Lucky Blocks: 14
+#### Lucky Blocks: 20